CherryCrisis/CherryEngine/normes.md

     - Singleton headers
     - Other headers

-    Each of these categories must be spaced with the others.
+    Each of these categories must be spaced with the others and follow alphabetic order.

 * Constructors must use chained constructors when possible.